Becoming A DOT

 Be sure to bring the following items to the testing location:

-A valid government issued picture ID
+• A valid state issued picture ID

-After Passing the Certification Test:
+After Passing the FMCSA Medical Examiner Certification Test:

 Review the complete guide to NRCME Certificate by clicking on this link: Complete Guide to NRCME Certification.